An Experience of Introducing Primary School Children to Programming using Ozobots (Practical Report): Programming Workshop Format

 \subsection{Activity 7: Programming the Ozobots}

 In the final activity, each pair of children was given a tablet computer (and a recharged Ozobot, if necessary).
 We explained how to connect the tablet computer to the robot via bluetooth, and how to use the OzoBlockly app.
-Then, we gave the children a handout consisting of the first coding challenge\footnote{Ibid., p.
+Then, we gave the children the seventh worksheet consisting of the first coding challenge\footnote{Ibid., p.
 13}.
-We used the Ozobot challenge where the robot has to go from the start position to its room in its house, and pre-loaded the OzoBlockly app with an incorrect implementation of the sequence of instructions, leading to the robot erroneously ending up in the forest.
+The robot has to go from the start position to its room in its house, and we pre-loaded the OzoBlockly app with an incorrect implementation of the sequence of instructions, leading to the robot erroneously ending up in the forest.
 The task for the children was to correct the program so that the robot successfully walks to its home.
 Consequently, the main computational thinking concept reinforced by this activity is again \emph{sequences}, as well as the computational thinking practice~\cite{brennan2012new} of \emph{testing and debugging}.
-Once the task was completed, the children were given the chance to get creative at producing an exciting program.
+Once the task was completed, the children were given the chance to be creative with OzoBlockly.
 Over the course of the workshops, we refined this activity to the task of programming the Ozobot to perform a dance.